How to take website screenshots in Python

 URL to Screenshot API

-One of the most significant downsides of taking screenshots with Selenium or pyppeteer is handling infrastructure and taking care of browsers.
+One of the most significant downsides of taking screenshots with Selenium, pyppeteer or even Playwright is handling infrastructure and taking care of browsers.
 They are resource intensive.
 You might encounter crashes, memory leaks, and high levels of CPU consumption.

-So, if you need to take 5-10 screenshots and not that often, I would go with Selenium or pyppeteer.
+So, if you need to take 5-10 screenshots and not that often, I would go with Selenium, pyppeteer or Playwright.
 But if you need a scale or don’t want to deal with infrastructure issues, I would use a third-party API, like ScreenshotOne—an URL to screenshot API.

 It is free to get started and supports various options—like removing chat widgets, blocking cookie banners, rendering in dark mode, and even animations.